 Pizza and Fainá: A Buenos Aires Classic

 Thanks to Italian immigrants, pizza is everywhere in Buenos Aires, but don’t expect a thin Roman crust.
 The pizza in this city is thick, fluffy, and loaded with cheese.
-The classic move is to pair it with fainá, a chickpea pancake served on top of your slice.
+The classic move is to pair it with fainá, (the chickpea pancake you just read about) served on top of your slice.
 It’s heavy, filling, and very much a Buenos Aires thing.
 No one here cares about lightness, it’s all about abundance.

 The Sweet Side of Argentine Food